 \begin{itemize} \item \textit{\textbf{Impact on the Individual Level}}: it refers to LLMs impacting software practitioners directly; \item \textit{\textbf{Impact on the Team Level}}: it involves how LLMs influence software development teams and their collaboration; \item \textit{\textbf{Impact on the Organisation Level}}: it encompasses how LLMs affect entire software organisations; \item \textit{\textbf{Impact on the Society Level}}: it refers to how LLMs affect daily life in society, not just developer communities. \end{itemize}

-Tables \ref{tab:benefitsIndividualLevel} and \ref{tab:disadvantageIndividualLevel} illustrate the benefits and disadvantages at the individual level of using LLM tools to support software development tasks, along with the \textsl{reason} influencing these impacts.
-For instance, when using LLMs for brainstorming, it has a negative impact on developers' personalities because of overreliance on LLMs, reduction of effort, mitigation of interruptions in software development and also because of the loss of control over LLMs.
-Additionally, we have summarised the main benefits and disadvantages in Figure \ref{fig:MainAdvantagesIndividualLevel} and \ref{fig:MainDisadvantagesIndividualLevel}, respectively.
-For instance, using LLMs for debugging can boost code development, saving development time, reduce software developers' effort, and provide learning opportunities to software developers.
-We organised the remainder of this section by describing \textit{benefits in using LLMs} (section \ref{subsec:benefits}), \textit{disadvantages in using LLMs} (section \ref{subsec:disadvantages}), and \textit{recommendations on how to use LLMs} (section \ref{subsec:recommendations}).
+Tables \ref{tab:benefitsIndividualLevel} and \ref{tab:disadvantageIndividualLevel} illustrate the benefits and challenges at the individual level of using LLM tools to support software development tasks, along with the \textsl{reasons} influencing these impacts.
+For instance, Table \ref{tab:disadvantageIndividualLevel} shows that using LLMs for brainstorming may hinder developers’ skills due to a lack of practice in software development skills and overreliance on LLMs.
+Additionally, we have summarised the main benefits and challenges in Figures \ref{fig:MainAdvantagesIndividualLevel} and \ref{fig:MainDisadvantagesIndividualLevel}, respectively.
+For instance, using LLMs for debugging can boost code development, saving development time, reducing software developers' effort, and providing learning opportunities to software developers.
+We organised the remainder of this section by describing the\textit{benefits of using LLMs} (section \ref{subsec:benefits}), \textit{challenges when using LLMs} (section \ref{subsec:disadvantages}), and \textit{recommendations on how to use LLMs} (section \ref{subsec:recommendations}).
 Throughout this section, we provide representative quotes to illustrate participants' experiences and viewpoints.
 In order to protect the privacy of our participants, we refer to the interview participants as P1-P22.
 Similar to Masood et al.\cite{masood:2020}, we will use some expressions to indicate the extent of the predominance.
 In this sense, `few' refers to less than 25\%, `many or majority' to over 50\%.
 Although this is not a quantitative study, it indicates how much evidence supports each theme.